-Paid parental leave time runs concurrent with the approved FMLA leave.
-Once paid parental leave time is exhausted, employees may use additional FMLA leave.
+Paid parental leave time runs concurrent with the approved FMLA leave beginning with the start of FMLA.
+Once paid parental leave time is exhausted, employees will be required to use their accrued sick time and have the option to use floating holidays and vacation timemay use additional FMLA leave.
 In this way, any paid time and any unpaid time will run concurrent with FMLA leave and be counted toward the 12-week allotment.